• Dr. Sanjay K. Agrawal Clinic Consultant Gastroenterologist in Raipur.

 E.R.C.P.

-Endoscopic Retrograde Cholangiopancreatography (ERCP) is a specialized diagnostic and therapeutic procedure that combines endoscopy and fluoroscopic imaging to examine the pancreatic and bile ducts.
 A flexible tube with a light and camera at the end, known as an endoscope, is inserted through the mouth, down the esophagus, and into the stomach and duodenum.
 Dye is injected into the bile and pancreatic ducts, and X-rays are taken to visualize these ducts.
-ERCP can detect blockages, tumors, stones, and other abnormalities.
-It can also be used to perform interventions such as removing gallstones from the bile duct, placing stents to relieve obstructions, and taking biopsies.
-This procedure is invaluable for diagnosing and treating conditions that affect the liver, gallbladder, bile ducts, and pancreas.

 Dr. Sanjay K. Agrawal, a renowned Consultant Gastroenterologist in Raipur, expertly administers Endoscopic Retrograde Cholangiopancreatography (ERCP), a sophisticated procedure combining endoscopy and fluoroscopy to diagnose and treat conditions affecting the bile and pancreatic ducts.
 With his extensive experience, Dr. Agrawal skillfully navigates the endoscope to examine, diagnose, and perform therapeutic interventions, such as removing bile duct stones, inserting stents to alleviate obstructions, and performing biopsies.
 His meticulous approach to ERCP ensures high precision and effectiveness, significantly benefiting patients with liver, gallbladder, pancreas, and bile duct disorders.
 Dr. Agrawal’s dedication to patient care and his expertise in ERCP offers a beacon of hope for individuals seeking specialized gastrointestinal treatment.